quant525/Multi_Quant_Strategies--APAC-US-markets/Intermarket Trend Divergence Model/README.md

 > _All values represent post-slippage results from a strategy running on a directional futures portfolio._

-> Note: Profit is represented in local currency (¤).
-Data is based on backtested results.
+> Note: Profit is represented in local currency (HSI).
 ### 📊 Performance Ratios

 | Metric Description                                                  | Value         |